Agoric/agoric-sdk/packages/notifier/README.md

 ## Example

-Let’s look at an example using `makeSubscriptionKit()` There are three “characters”; Paula the publisher, and Alice and Bob, who both want to consume the information but use different tools to do so.
+Let’s look at an example using `makeSubscriptionKit()` There are three “characters”; Paula the publisher, and Alice and Bob, who are both subscribers but use different tools to consume the iteration.

 You can use the JavaScript `AsyncIterable` API directly, but it is more convenient to either use: the JavaScript `for-await-of` syntax or